Frequently Asked Questions

 View the application deadlines by area of concentration.

-How soon do we process completed information (i.e. When do we inform applicants about
+How soon do we process completed information (i.e. When do we inform applicants about the admission decisions)?

 Nearly all accepted applicants receive assistantships, and some receive additional fellowships.